Thompson High School

-Thompson High School is a high school located in the city of Alabaster, Alabama.
+Thompson High School is a public high school established in 1921 in Alabaster, Alabama.

 History

 In the early 1920s, Shelby County Schools had determined there was enough population in the northwestern area of Shelby County to create a high school.
 The new school was selected to be in the small community of Siluria.
-There had already been an existing junior high school and elementary school in the community, that now fed into the high school.
+There had already been an existing junior high school and elementary school in the community, which now fed into the high school.
 The new school named Thompson High School served the communities of Siluria, Shelbyville (now Pelham), Helena, Brantleyville, Maylene, Saginaw, and several other small communities/unincorporated areas through the early times of the school's existence.
 The school was named after Thomas Carlyle Thompson, who donated the land and most of the funds to build the original high school building which is where the intermediate center is currently located.

 Thompson High School's first official school day was October 3, 1921.
 The first "school bus" provided to THS was a covered wagon pulled by two mules and owned by a local man named Mr. Faust.
 From the 1920s to the 1950s, the school was a quiet country school, nothing major happened apart from the school not fielding a football team during World War II from 1942-1945.
 In 1951, the original high school buildings burned down with nothing to salvage, leading to the construction of a new high school.
 The 1952 THS building was then built, which is still standing as Thompson Intermediate School.